Ronny Paulino: Florida Marlins

-New York Mets: 2011
+New York Mets

-In December 2010, the New York Mets signed Paulino to a one-year contract.
+On December 9, 2010, the New York Mets signed Paulino to a one-year, major league contract.
 On May 1, 2011, in a game against the Philadelphia Phillies, Paulino went 5–7 and hit the game-winning RBI in the 14th inning in his first game as with the Mets.
 With the news of the death of Osama bin Laden, the al-Qaeda leader who was the mastermind of the September 11 attacks circulating during the game against their rivals, Mets manager Terry Collins said that Paulino delivered "a good win for us, and obviously a huge win for America tonight."
 On June 8, Paulino hit his first home run with the Mets, a three-run home run off of the Milwaukee Brewers Kameron Loe.

-Paulino became a free agent after the Mets decided not to tender his contract.
+In 78 appearances for New York, he batted .268/.312/.351 with two home runs and 19 RBI.
+On December 13, Paulino became a free agent after the Mets decided not to tender his contract.